gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 -->

+### Composite build improvements

+Gradle supports composite builds, allowing multiple independent builds to reference each other within a single Gradle invocation.

+#### Introduced `getBuildIdentifier` method on `Gradle`

+The `Gradle` type represents a single Gradle build within a Gradle invocation.
+Each `Gradle` instance owns all `Project` instances within a build.

+The new `getBuildIdentifier` method returns a unique identifier for the build.

+### Dependency management improvements

+Gradle's dependency management infrastructure provides the means to depend on artifacts from repositories, other projects, and the local file system.

+#### Introduced Isolated Projects safe project identity accessors on `ProjectDependency`

+This release introduces the following methods on `ProjectDependency` for accessing the identity of the target project:

+- `getPath`: Get the path of the target project relative to the owning build
+- `getBuildTreePath` - Get the path of the target project relative to the build tree
+- `getBuildIdentifier` - Get the identifier of the build that owns the target project

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backward compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.